 Flow Research

-has been publishing Volume X since 2003, so we can say with
+has been publishing Volume X studies since 2003, so we can say

 Previous studies: